Alpha Power Investing NewsletterOctober 1, 2018

-To learn more about our strategies, go to the Strategies and Performance page of our website at www.alphaim.net to read the brochures and fact sheets.
+To learn more about how Alpha participates in the 15-month bullish phase of the four-year presidential election cycle, please go to the Strategies and Performance section of our website at www.alphaim.net to read The Formula strategy brochure.

 Alpha Investment Management, Inc. is a SEC registered investment advisor.
 Such registration does not imply a certain skill or training and no inference to the contrary should be made.
 The information and opinions expressed in this document are for informational purposes only.
 Any recommendation or opinion made in this document may not be suitable for all investors.
 The information contained herein does not constitute and should not be construed as investment advice, an offering of investment advisory services, or an offer to sell or a solicitation to buy any security.